sebdah/goldie/README.md

 The `Assert` function takes the test object, a test name (should only contain letters valid in a filename) and a byte slice for comparing with the golden file.

+### Update(string, []byte)

+The `Update` function is used to write the actual data to the golden fixture.
+This method is exposed so that it can be called from code.
+But the more common approach would be to update the fixtures using the `-update` parameter to `go test`.

 ## Configuration

 The following public variables can be used to control the behaviour of `goldie`: